amodrojs/amodro-trace/README.md

 Each module entry also includes the normalized IDs for the dependencies in the `deps` property.
 If no dependencies, the `deps` property is not there.
 For files that have multiple named `define()`'d modules, their IDs with their dependencies will be listed with the `otherIds` property.
 Only top level define()s in the file are found, nested ones inside a UMD wrapper should not be traced.

-Example result where "view1" was a built file containining a few other modules:
+Example result where "view1" was a built file containing a few other modules:

 ```json
 {